Varane Avashyamund: Suresh Gopi & Shobana's Official Poster Is Out!

 The exciting project, that marks Dulquer Salmaan's third outing as a producer, is scripted and directed by newcomer Anoop Sathyan, the son of senior filmmaker Sathyan Anthikad.
 Varane Avashyamund also marks the Malayalam debut of young actress Kalyani Priyadarshan, the daughter of filmmaker Priyadarshan and actress Lissy.
 The family entertainer will feature some popular faces of Malayalam cinema, including Urvashi, KPAC Lalitha, Lalu Alex, directors Major Ravi, Johny Antony, and so on in the supporting roles.

 Mukesh Muraleedharan is the director of photography.
 Alphons Joseph has composed the songs and background score.
 The editing is handled by Toby Johna.
 Varane Avashyamund is jointly produced by Dulquer's Wayfarer Films and M Star Entertainments and distributed by Play House Release.
-The movie is expected to hit the theatres by the second week of February 2020 as Dulquer Salmaan's first release for the year.
+The movie is expected to hit the theatres by the second week of February 2020 as Dulquer Salmaan's first release of the year.